FAQs about Admission Process

 Per the CASPA website: “Applicants must have a complete application by the deadline date posted.
 A complete application requires that the application is e-submitted and all transcripts, payments, and at least two letters of reference have been received by CASPA and attached to the application.
 Documents should be sent to CASPA several weeks prior to the deadline date to ensure all items arrive on time.”
 Once the application is completed by the applicant it typically takes 4-6 weeks for the application to be verified by CASPA for the PA Program’s use.

 How many applicants are being interviewed this year and how many will be chosen for the class?

-We anticipate interviewing approximately 60 applicants during the fall semester and will be selecting 20 candidates for the class that enrolls in June of the following year.
-Based on the number of applications typically received by the program it is anticipated that many applicants who meet the minimum admission requirements will not be selected for one of the 60 interview opportunities.
+We anticipate interviewing approximately 60 applicants during the fall semester and will be selecting 20 candidates for the class that then enrolls in June of the following year.
+Based on the number of applications typically received by the Program it is anticipated that many applicants who meet the minimum admission requirements will not be selected for one of the 60 interview opportunities.

 What attributes are assessed as part of your interview process?